ipsha-sinha-01/study/ITM-ConsignmentAppFlow.md

 <br/><br/>
-### "la-create-order-shipment-relationship"
+### _"la-create-order-shipment-relationship"_
 <br/>

 1. As soon as the message is received in the queue _"q-shipment-received-from-otm"_, Logic app _"la-create-order-shipment-relationship"_ is triggered.

 2. Shipment Json File path is read from the message.
-Json File is loaded from blob storage _"shipments"_.
+Json File is loaded from blob storage _"otm-shipments"_.

-3. Shipment json loaded from blob storage is sent in HTTP POST request to Function app _"translate-shipment"_.
+3. Shipment json loaded from blob storage is sent in HTTP POST request to Function _"translate-shipment"_.

 4. The function transforms full form Shipment into Simplfied Shipment json.
-The translated shipment contains an array of Orders having Order Id, Shipment Id, Shipment Source, Shipment destination.

 5. For each Order in the Simplified Shipment

 	- complete Order entity is loaded from _"Order"_ table.

 	- simplified shipment is added to list of Shipments in the Order entity

-6. _Order-Shipment relationship_ defining json is created with Order and its associated List of _shipments_
+6. _Order-Shipment relationship_ defining json is created with Order and its associated List of _shipments_.
+The json is passed in HTTP POST request to function _"order-ready-for-consignment"_.

 	 Sample Order-Shipment relationship json